From Eh to Oz

 Gold Coast Campus

-Please also pay attention to application deadlines for on-campus residences as these tend to fill up fast in Australia, just as they do at Canadian universities.
-You normally have to receive an offer from your Australian university before you are eligible to apply for on-campus housing.
+Pay attention to application deadlines for on-campus residences as these tend to fill up fast in Australia, just as they do at Canadian universities.

 Find out more about Griffith University’s on-campus accommodation options.